Kapitanzxc/CMSC-23-Project/README.md

 ## Things you did in the code

-1. Define the routes for every page.
+1. Define routes for each page.
-2. Usage of different widgets, drawer, and form field.
+2. Utilize different widgets, drawers, and form fields.
-3. Receive and send date from different screens.
+3. Receive and send data between screens.
-4. Monitor user's input using controllers.
+4. Monitor user input using controllers.
-5. Saving user's input using a map.
+5. Save user input using a map.

 ## Challenges encountered